gyzod/ocpp2mqtt/README.md

 ## Prerequisites

+This can operate in containerized mode or in normal mode.

+- Python 3.8 or higher
 - Docker or Kubernetes or any container orchestrater (optional)
-- Python 3.8 or higher

 ## Installation